NickKarpowicz/LightwaveExplorer/README.md

 <p style="text-align: center;"><img src="Documentation/Images/flatpakScreenshot.png"></p>

-The simulation was written CUDA in order to run quickly on modern graphics cards.
-I've subsequently generalized it so that it can be run in two other ways: SYCL on CPUs and Intel GPUs, and using OpenMP to run on CPUs.
-Accordingly, I hope that the results are fast enough that even complicated systems can be simulated within a human attention span.
+The simulation can make use of Nvidia or intel GPUs on Windows, and on Linux, Nvidia, AMD, and Intel.
+On all platforms, including Mac, it can also run on your CPU.

 ---